-Fortunately, word has gotten around that whole grains, with their intact bran and germ, are much better sources of fiber and other important nutrients.
+Fortunately, whole grains started clamoring for attention, and with good reason.
+With their intact bran and germ, they are much better sources of fiber and other important nutrients.
 And they're delicious!
-Refined grains are milled, a process that strips out both the bran and germ to give them a finer texture and extend their shelf life.
+Refined grains are processed in a way that strips out both the bran and germ to give them a finer texture and extend their shelf life.
 The refining process also strips them of flavor, nutrients, and life -- leaving behind just the bland byproducts that have little value.

 As the Whole Grains Council explains, whole grains or foods made from them contain all the essential parts and naturally-occurring nutrients of the entire grain seed.
 Even if the grain has been processed (like cracked, crushed, rolled, or extruded), the product should deliver approximately the same balance of nutrients that are found in the original grain.

 (Note: Amaranth, quinoa, and buckwheat are not official members of the grain family, but these "pseudo-grains" are included because their nutritional profile, preparation, and use are very similar.)

 1. AmaranthHealth benefits: Amaranth contains more than three times the average amount of calcium and is also high in iron, magnesium, phosphorus, and potassium.
 It’s the only grain confirmed to contain Vitamin C. Its protein content of 13-14% makes it higher than most other grains—and it’s a “complete” protein because it contains lysine, an amino acid that not many other grains contain.